TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/datapath-live-migration-serialization-error.md

 # We ran diagnostics on your VM and found an issue

 We identified that a [live migration](https://docs.microsoft.com/azure/virtual-machines/linux/maintenance-and-updates#live-migration) was performed on the VM <!--$VMName-->[VMName]<!--/$VMName--> by Azure.
-After the live migration, the network stack for the VM failed to initialize as expected.
+After the live migration, the network stack for the VM failed to initialize as expected, at approximately <!--$FailureTimestamp-->[FailureTimestamp]<!--/$FailureTimestamp-->.
 This prevented connectivity to the VM from outside the virtual network topology.
 A fix for this bug was already being deployed to production and is expected to complete in ~4 weeks.

 ## **Recommended Steps**